KvGeijer/My-Webpage/content/research/the-power-of-graph-neural-networks/index.md

 toc = true
 +++

 There is something about graph algorithms - they are just always fun to think about!
 With that said, Graph Neural Netorks (GNN) are no exception.
 These are a form of neural network, but designed in a way to learn things _about_ graphs.
-They have proven to be usefull for a plethora of graph learning problems, and can efficiently learn to estimate missing edges, vertex embeddings, and properties spannign the whole graph.
-In this post, I will present the difficulty of directly applying neural networks (NN) to graphs, how message passing NN solves this, and end by looking at the expressing power of such GNN.
+They have proven to be usefull for a plethora of graph learning problems in fields such as drug discovery, recommender systems, and protein folding.
+In this post, I will present the difficulty of directly applying neural networks (NN) to graphs, how message passing NN solves this, and end by looking at the expressive power of such GNN.

 <!-- more -->